 On this page

-Although unprocessed analytics data provides meaningful information, it is important to remember that searches to your site have a variety of sources: different countries, different platforms, different languages, etc. These unique sources contain valuable information that can be lost when your analytics data is averaged out across all your users.
+Although Algolia’s out-of-the-box analytics offer meaningful information, it’s important to remember that searches to your site have a variety of sources: different countries, different platforms, different languages, etc. These unique sources contain valuable information that can be lost when your analytics data is aggregated across all your users.

 To view analytics data for subsets of your searches, you need to assign category labels to your users’ searches.
-These labels are assigned through the
+You can assign these labels through the

 Why you should segment your data

-Your analytics data, as a whole, tells you that your no results rate is slightly bad.
-While this is true, what is causing your low, no results rate is not a small error in your implementation, but rather a big error that impacts a relatively small subset of your users.
-Without segmenting your analytics data this cause is not immediately clear.
-If there was a way to parse your analytics data into mobile users and non-mobile users, you could draw meaningful conclusions quickly: your mobile search implementation is broken, while your index is excellently configured.
+Your analytics data as a whole tell you that your no results rate is slightly bad.
+While this is true, what’s causing your low, no results rate isn’t a small error in your implementation.
+It’s a big error that impacts a relatively small subset of your users.
+Without segmenting your analytics data this cause isn’t immediately clear.
+Parsing your analytics data into mobile users and non-mobile users lets you could draw meaningful conclusions more quickly: your mobile search implementation needs attention.

-You might argue that you could find the error quickly by looking through no result searches, or that you would catch a significant error in testing.
-Although these are both fair conclusions, they miss the important underlying point: averaged data can hide outliers and obscure meaningful information.
+In this case, you might be able to find the issue by looking through no result searches, or that you would catch a significant error in testing.
+Although this is true, you could identify the issue more easily using segmented data.
+The key takeaway is that aggregated data can hide outliers and obscure meaningful information.

 What are analytics tags?